gAmadorH/meetup-mkt/README.md

-# Meetup-mkt
+# meetup-mkt
-A Meetup app for mkt equipment in-house
+A meetup app for mkt equipment in-house